aarondall/MatroidActivities-M2/introductorySession.md

 _µ(B<sub>f</sub>) = x<sup>|IP(B<sub>f</sub>)|</sup>_.

 Since every basis of _M_ has a unique decomposition into a join of _f_-principal bases this map extends uniquely to a map on the bases of _M_.
-In our example we have
+In our example the maximal bases are mapped to monomials as follows.

  + _B<sub>1</sub>_ goes to  _x<sub>7</sub><sup>5</sup> x<sub>8</sub> x<sub>9</sub>_,